v4ngelix/w8-tracker/README.md

 * Learn new technologies:
   * Low-level full-stack application.
   * Set up a RESTful application from scratch.
   * Deal with all the nitty-gritty details of the application, without the help of any frameworks.
+Stick to vanilla JavaScript and Node.js.
   * Practice devops on my limited VPS plan.